Email FacebookTwitterMenu burgerClose thin

 How Penny Trading Works

 Penny trading is more tightly regulated than ordinary stock trading.
-Because investors don’t trade these stocks often prices are both more volatile and less accurate.
-These stocks are also more difficult to sell once you have them and can be far more difficult to buy if you’ve taken a short position.
+Because investors don’t trade these stocks often, prices are both more volatile and less accurate.
+Penny stocks are also more difficult to sell once you have them, and they can be far more difficult to buy if you’ve taken a short position.
 As a result, this is a market generally occupied by accredited and sophisticated investors.

 TradeStation is a fantastic platform for the kind of data-heavy work that penny stock traders depend on.
 This service offers an unparalleled amount of technical information that’s specifically useful to volatility-oriented traders like penny stock investors and day traders.
 This includes access to real-time OTC stock prices, a service that many other platforms don’t offer.
 Investors should note that these prices can be unreliable, especially when delivered in real-time, but it is still a strong feature.

-This all comes on top of a service that already offers terrific stock trading tools to begin with.
-The customization available through TradeStation allows you to build a trading environment that’s just right for you, and its ability to search through industries and exchanges for both mainstream and OTC stocks makes it very useful.
+These offerings from TradeStation all come on top of a service that already offers terrific stock trading tools to begin with.
+The customization available through TradeStation allows you to build a trading environment that’s just right for you, and the ability to search through industries and exchanges for both mainstream and OTC stocks makes it very useful.

 E*TRADE is one of the best all-around trading platforms on the web, right up there next to TD Ameritrade.
 This is particularly true when it comes to new investors.
 If you’re out there learning the ropes, E*TRADE’s clean design and strong educational resources make it a fantastic choice for you.
 This is just as true when it comes to penny stocks.

 If you’re looking to learn this segment of the market, E*TRADE may be the best platform you can select.
-This platform is easy to use and navigate, allowing new investors to focus on learning the assets rather than the system.
-It also comes equipped with a terrific range of educational tools, fundamental analysis outlets, and other resources for investors looking to learn how to trade penny stocks wisely.
+It is easy to use and navigate, allowing new investors to focus on learning the assets rather than the system.
+It also comes equipped with a terrific range of educational tools and fundamental analysis outlets, among other resources for investors looking to learn how to trade penny stocks wisely.

-E*TRADE is probably not the best platform for sophisticated traders.
+That said, E*TRADE is probably not the best platform for sophisticated traders.
 With prices starting at $6.95 per trade for OTC stocks, this is one of the more expensive choices out there.
-At the same time its tools are strong, but also not the very best you can find.
+Plus, while its tools are strong, they are also not the very best you can find.
 You will get a better range of data and trading tools from some of the other platforms on this list.

 Penny stock traders are some of the highest-velocity traders on the market, often second only to the forex investors.
 This is because both markets share the same tendency to make money off of fractional changes in value.
 When the movement of a few cents can mean your entire profit margin, it pays to trade quickly (literally).